Is My Pillow Toxic and What Chemicals Could it Contain?

 Wait!
 What?
 Is my pillow toxic?

 Potentially, yes!
-Some studies have shown that many pillows contain high levels of toxic chemicals, which can cause various health problems.
+Some pillows contain high levels of toxic chemicals, which can cause various health problems.

-In this article, I’ll discuss the dangers of toxic pillows and how you can find safe alternatives.
+In this article, I discuss the dangers of toxic pillows and how you can find safe alternatives.

-Hidden Nasties That Can Make Your Pillow Toxic
+Hidden Chemicals That Can Make Your Pillow Toxic

 bed pillows contain chemicals